MicrosoftDocs/architecture-center/docs/example-scenario/data/realtime-analytics-vehicle-iot-content.md

 - [Azure App Services](https://azure.microsoft.com/services/app-service) can be used to build web and mobile applications.
 [Azure API Management](https://azure.microsoft.com/services/api-management) can be used to expose data to third parties, based on the data stored in the Serving Layer.

-- [Microsoft HoloLens](https://www.microsoft.com/hololens) can be used by service technicians to view vehicle data (for example, service history, OBD-II data, part diagrams, etc.) holographically to aid in troubleshooting and repair.
+- [Microsoft HoloLens](https://www.microsoft.com/hololens) can be used by service technicians to view vehicle data (for example, service history, OBD-II data, part diagrams, and so on) holographically to aid in troubleshooting and repair.

 ### Alternatives